-We have audited the accompanying consolidated balance sheet of Lockheed Martin Corporation as of December 31, 2004 and 2003, and the related consolidated statements of earnings, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2004.
+We have audited the accompanying consolidated balance sheets of Lockheed Martin Corporation and subsidiaries as of December 31, 2005 and 2004, and the related consolidated statements of earnings, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2005.
 These financial statements are the responsibility of the Corporation's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.